gabrielegenovese/master-thesis/rescu/README.md

 When using the `-to_dot` command, a dot file representing the system will be written to `filename`.
 To render the dot file, you will need to have [graphviz installed on your system](https://graphviz.org/download/).
 Then, use `dot -T<type> -o<output_name> <filename>` where `type` might be `pdf`, `png`, `svg` and others.
-Read to the manpage of `dot` for an exhaustive list.
+Read to the man page of `dot` for an exhaustive list.

 ## Directories

 The source code for `rescu` is divided in the directories `bin/` for the executable, and `lib/` for the different libraries it uses.
 The directory `lib/SCM` contains code we reused from the [McScM project](https://svn.labri.fr/repos/acs/www/redmine/projects/mcscm.1.html).
 The OCaml documentation of the libraries is available [here](https://i3s.unice.fr/~lgermerie/rescu/rescu/index.html).